 - When choosing a nursing home, make sure it is of high quality

-- Check in with a nursing home resident as often as possible through in-person or digital visits
+- Check in with nursing home residents as often as possible through in-person or digital visits

-- Note any changes in their physical appearance (like bruising) or mood
+- Note any changes in a resident’s physical appearance (like bruising) or mood (like increased anxiety)

-- Keep track of their bank accounts and other financial assets
+- Keep track of the resident’s bank accounts and other financial assets

-If you or someone you love is in immediate danger, report nursing home abuse to local authorities immediately.
+If you or someone you love is in immediate danger, report nursing home abuse to local authorities right away.
 Reporting the abuse or neglect can help keep your loved one safe and ensure that others are not harmed.

-You may also be able to hold nursing homes accountable for abuse or neglect through legal action — learn more with a free case review.
+You may also be able to hold nursing homes accountable for abuse or neglect through legal action — find out if we can help with a free case review right now.